 Suitable subfloors for a floating installation include cement screed, flooring grade Plywood or OSB Grade 3 (Kiln dried 12%).
 Construction Plywood is not a suitable subfloor due to its high moisture content.
-Please consult above section "Sub-floor Moisture" of these instructions for further information regarding correct job site moisture levels.
+The widest floor that can be installed in a floating installation is 220mm.
+Timber flooring wider than 220mm should be glued down.
+Please consult page 1 section "Sub-floor Moisture" of these instructions for further information regarding correct job site moisture levels.

 Important: Over Cement Screeds, always use polythene.
 A good quality underlay should be used underneath the flooring.
-The installer will require a suitable profile should be used or alternatively a glue-down/nail down installation should be considered.
-Note: It is extremely important to blend planks from several cartons to ensure a good balance of colour and graining.
+The installer will require a heavy tapping block, PVA glue, clamp straps and woodworking tools to complete the installation.